SwatiBGupta1110/Learning_Finetuning_Large_Language_Model/README.md

 ### Course Objectives

-Upon completion of the course, you will gain the following skills:
+Upon completion of the course, we will gain the following skills:

 - Understand when to apply finetuning on Large Language Models (LLMs).
 - Prepare your data for finetuning.